Culture & Leadership

 In conducting research to support my book, “The IT girl”, I spoke to many accomplished women within this field.
 Many of which shared that one of the most difficult things we can do as women in tech is to speak up and make our voices heard.
 This can be difficult, especially in a male dominated field, but it requires a certain level of professionalism, growth, and confidence within a specific skill set.

-I started to dig a little deeper as to why some women hesitate to speak up and I narrowed it to these three challenges:
+I started to dig a little deeper as to why some women hesitate to speak up and I narrowed it to these:

 1. Most likely interrupted at work